Alliance Wealth Advisors LLC UT Increases Stock Position in PepsiCo, Inc. (NASDAQ:PEP)

 Other hedge funds also recently bought and sold shares of the company.
 BlackRock Inc. boosted its holdings in shares of PepsiCo by 0.9% during the 2nd quarter.
 BlackRock Inc. now owns 110,578,365 shares of the company’s stock valued at $20,481,325,000 after purchasing an additional 987,829 shares during the last quarter.
 State Street Corp raised its position in shares of PepsiCo by 0.8% during the 2nd quarter.
 State Street Corp now owns 59,055,838 shares of the company’s stock valued at $10,938,322,000 after buying an additional 489,175 shares in the last quarter.
 Moneta Group Investment Advisors LLC raised its position in shares of PepsiCo by 95,514.1% during the 4th quarter.
 Moneta Group Investment Advisors LLC now owns 42,876,248 shares of the company’s stock valued at $7,746,023,000 after buying an additional 42,831,405 shares in the last quarter.
 Geode Capital Management LLC raised its position in shares of PepsiCo by 3.6% during the 2nd quarter.
 Geode Capital Management LLC now owns 27,063,800 shares of the company’s stock valued at $4,998,981,000 after buying an additional 937,277 shares in the last quarter.
 Finally, Morgan Stanley raised its position in shares of PepsiCo by 21.0% during the 4th quarter.
 Morgan Stanley now owns 26,720,027 shares of the company’s stock valued at $4,827,240,000 after buying an additional 4,629,947 shares in the last quarter.
 Institutional investors own 71.40% of the company’s stock.

-Several brokerages have recently issued reports on PEP.
-Deutsche Bank Aktiengesellschaft upped their target price on shares of PepsiCo from $181.00 to $184.00 and gave the company a “hold” rating in a research report on Friday.
-Citigroup raised shares of PepsiCo from a “neutral” rating to a “buy” rating and increased their price objective for the stock from $180.00 to $195.00 in a research report on Monday.
+A number of analysts recently weighed in on PEP shares.
 Royal Bank of Canada reissued a “sector perform” rating and issued a $180.00 price objective on shares of PepsiCo in a research report on Monday.
-Wedbush reissued an “outperform” rating and issued a $195.00 price objective on shares of PepsiCo in a research report on Friday.
-Finally, StockNews.com lowered shares of PepsiCo from a “buy” rating to a “hold” rating in a research report on Monday.
+Barclays reduced their price objective on shares of PepsiCo from $181.00 to $179.00 and set an “overweight” rating on the stock in a research report on Tuesday, January 16th.
+JPMorgan Chase & Co. lowered shares of PepsiCo from an “overweight” rating to a “neutral” rating and reduced their price objective for the stock from $185.00 to $176.00 in a research report on Tuesday, December 19th.
+DZ Bank raised shares of PepsiCo from a “hold” rating to a “buy” rating and set a $187.00 target price on the stock in a research report on Thursday, October 19th.
+Finally, Citigroup raised shares of PepsiCo from a “neutral” rating to a “buy” rating and raised their target price for the stock from $180.00 to $195.00 in a research report on Monday.
 Seven equities research analysts have rated the stock with a hold rating and six have given a buy rating to the company.
 According to MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus price target of $187.46.

 PepsiCo Price Performance

-PepsiCo (NASDAQ:PEP – Get Free Report) last released its quarterly earnings data on Friday, February 9th.
-The company reported $1.78 earnings per share for the quarter, beating analysts’ consensus estimates of $1.72 by $0.06.
+PepsiCo (NASDAQ:PEP – Get Free Report) last announced its earnings results on Friday, February 9th.
+The company reported $1.78 earnings per share for the quarter, beating the consensus estimate of $1.72 by $0.06.
+The company had revenue of $27.84 billion during the quarter, compared to the consensus estimate of $28.40 billion.
 PepsiCo had a net margin of 9.92% and a return on equity of 58.03%.
-The company had revenue of $27.84 billion during the quarter, compared to analysts’ expectations of $28.40 billion.
-During the same quarter in the previous year, the company earned $1.67 earnings per share.
-The firm’s revenue for the quarter was down .6% on a year-over-year basis.
+PepsiCo’s revenue was down .6% compared to the same quarter last year.
+During the same period last year, the firm earned $1.67 earnings per share.
 Sell-side analysts forecast that PepsiCo, Inc. will post 8.15 EPS for the current fiscal year.

 PepsiCo Dividend Announcement

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, April 1st.
-Shareholders of record on Friday, March 1st will be issued a $1.265 dividend.
+The company also recently announced a quarterly dividend, which will be paid on Monday, April 1st.
+Shareholders of record on Friday, March 1st will be paid a $1.265 dividend.
 The ex-dividend date is Thursday, February 29th.
-This represents a $5.06 dividend on an annualized basis and a yield of 2.97%.
-PepsiCo’s payout ratio is 77.02%.
+This represents a $5.06 annualized dividend and a yield of 2.97%.
+PepsiCo’s dividend payout ratio (DPR) is 77.02%.

 PepsiCo, Inc manufactures, markets, distributes, and sells various beverages and convenient foods worldwide.
 The company operates through seven segments: Frito-Lay North America; Quaker Foods North America; PepsiCo Beverages North America; Latin America; Europe; Africa, Middle East and South Asia; and Asia Pacific, Australia and New Zealand and China Region.